Honest (Justin Bieber song)

-"Honest" is a song by Canadian singer Justin Bieber featuring American rapper and singer Don Toliver, released through Def Jam Recordings on April 29, 2022.
-The song was written by the artists, Simon Plummer, Alecia Gibson, and producers Beam, Sonni, and Azul Wynter.
-The song marks the second collaboration between the two artists, following their 2021 joint collaborative single with American record producer Skrillex, "Don't Go".
+"Honest" is a song by Canadian singer Justin Bieber featuring American rapper and singer Don Toliver.
+It was released as a single through Def Jam Recordings on April 29, 2022.
+The song was written alongside Donny Flores, Simon Plummer, Alecia Gibson, and producers Beam, Sonni, and Azul Wynter.
+It marks the second collaboration between the two artists, following their 2021 joint collaborative single with American record producer Skrillex titled "Don't Go".

 Background

 "Honest" serves as Bieber's first official single since "Ghost" from his sixth studio album, Justice (2021), although he had released a few collaborations with other artists that were all singles after that.
 In an interview with SiriusXM, Bieber said that he was trying to make something more lighter and upbeat as "Ghost" sees him singing about the death of a loved one and other sensitive topics, adding that he could connect with the drum patterns of the song as he plays the drums.
 On May 3, 2022, Bieber was interviewed by Ebro Darden from Apple Music.
 Bieber discussed Jamaican-American rapper and singer Beam's involvement in the production and songwriting of "Honest", in which he said that Beam "helped write this song and yeah, once again, his little pockets are crazy and I love experimenting with new pockets, new rhythms", specifically because "I'm a drummer, so for me being able to experiment with those little pockets is it's fun".
 About Toliver, Bieber admitted that "I just love his melodies these are honestly insane.
 He has a really amazing cadence to his songs and his music.
 And I'm just a genuine fan.
 He's very unique."